threefoldfoundation/threefold_data/content/project/vlang/v.md

 <br/>

-With +27K Stars on [GitHub](https://github.com/vlang/v), V-Lang brings a strong open-source developer community to the ThreeFold ecosystem to develop the infrastructures and applications of tomorrow.
+With +27K Stars on [GitHub](https://github.com/vlang/v), V brings a strong open-source developer community to the ThreeFold ecosystem to develop the infrastructures and applications of tomorrow.